-Fireblight is a bacterial disease that most commonly affects crabapples, apples, pears, mountain ash and at times, other stone fruit trees along the Front Range.
+Fireblight is a bacterial disease that most commonly affects crabapples, apples, pears, mountain ash and at times, other fruit trees in the Rosaceae family along the Front Range.
 This bacterium is introduced through open wounds or from pollinators transferring the bacteria to flower blossoms.
 Warm, wet conditions during spring and early summer will encourage the spread of fireblight.
 Trees with fireblight will develop curled and blackened tips extending down the branch towards the trunk.
 Leaves will remain on branch after they have died turning brown or black and severely affected branches appear burned.
 Pruning of diseased wood is recommended while the tree is in dormancy; any pruning done during the growing season can transfer the bacteria with each cut so this is generally not recommended.
-Elk Creek recommends a foliar copper spray applied twice to flower blossoms in the spring to help control the spread of fireblight.
+Elk Creek recommends an antibiotic trunk injectable treatment in the spring to help control the spread of fireblight.

 Bacterial wetwood is a common disease that affects many of our shade trees including aspens, elms, cottonwoods, maples and willows though it may be found in a variety of trees.
 Areas of infection will be moist or wet with a yellow-brown discoloration on the bark.
 Internal gas pressure from the bacteria will cause slime to ooze from the trees’ central core which is slimy and has an unpleasant odor.
 This slime will also attract insects and can be a host for fungi.
 Bacterial wetwood will inhibit new growth in infected areas and may eventually kill the tree.
 There is no effective control for wetwood.

 Front Range Fungal Diseases